 Finding those barrels that you can shoot through — someone who can take an idea from conception to live and it’s almost perfect — are incredibly difficult to find.
 This kind of person can pull people with them.
 They can charge up the hill.
 They can motivate their team, and they can edit themselves autonomously.

 He goes on to say that once someone demonstrates "barrel-like" ability, you should quickly put more on their plate.
 Keep pushing them until they hit their ceiling; everyone does at some point.

 How to Identify Barrels

-So far, we've briefly described barrels as colleagues who own projects and take them from start to finish.
-This is a good start, but it's important to break this down further into some common traits of barrels that you can be on the lookout for:
+We've briefly described barrels as colleagues who own projects and take them from start to finish.
+This is a start, but it's important to break this down further into some common traits of barrels that you can be on the lookout for:

 - Barrels take initiative.
 They don't wait for approval or consensus.